|On this page…|

 If the XML comparison tool cannot highlight an item directly (e.g., configuration parameters), then it highlights the nearest ancestor of the selected node.

 By default, models display to the right of the comparison report, with the model corresponding to the left side of the report on top, and the right below.
-If you move or resize the models your position settings are respected by subsequent reverse annotation operations within the same session.
+If you move or resize the models your position settings are respected by subsequent model highlighting operations within the same session.
 The tool remembers your window positions.

 If you want to preserve window positions across sessions, position the window, and then enter: